State Farm Renters Insurance Review of 2023

 |A.M.
 Best - Financial Strength Rating||A++|

 The A.M.
-Best and S & P Global ratings indicate a high level of financial stability and strength.
+Best and S & P Global ratings indicate high financial stability and strength.

-The other ratings indicate that the company provides good customer service and has a lower than average volume of customer complaints when compared to other insurance companies.
+The other ratings indicate that the company provides good customer service and has a lower-than-average volume of customer complaints compared to other insurance companies.

 Ratings aren’t the only thing to consider when researching renters insurance, but they are a helpful benchmark.